flowx-ai/docs-flowx/versioned_docs/version-2.14.0/building-blocks/process/active-process/failed-process-start.md

 ## Exceptions

-Exceptions are types of errors meant to help you debug a failure in the execution of a process.&#x20;
+Exceptions are types of errors meant to help you debug a failure in the execution of a process.
 ![](../img/exceptions1.png)

 Exceptions can be accessed from multiple places: